pks5/machineblocks/docs/02_geometry_and_transformation.md

 ## Purpose of this Document

 This document explains the concepts and relationships behind MachineBlocks geometry, transformation, and structure parameters.
-It does not repeat parameter definitions — for all parameter details (types, defaults, formats, constraints), see `09_api_parameters_1_0_1.yml`.
+It does not repeat parameter definitions — for all parameter details (types, defaults, formats, constraints), see `NativeBlock.bml` + `com.machineblocks.bml.type.*` (sole SSOT). `09_api_parameters.yml` is a pointer stub only (no inventory).

+Where concept sections mention example defaults, treat them as illustrative — authoritative defaults live only on NativeBlock.

 ---